sanghuynh0929/GomokuAI/README.md

 $ g++ --version

 The AI is an executable command line program, and is implemented according to the Piskvork new protocol, more on that https://plastovicka.github.io/protocl2en.htm.

-You have to run the executables first and trust the file if prompted.
+To compile your own AI, run the following command in a terminal opened in GomokuAI/piskvork/src

+$ g++ engine.cpp pisqpipe.cpp hustAI.cpp -o pbrain-hustAI

 Then, run piskvork.exe, go to the Settings option in the Players tab and specify the path to the AI executable.